TarikLaanaya/Snow-Shader-Wheel-Tracks/README.md

 ## Features

 All relevant scripts can be found in `Snow-Shader-Wheel-Tracks-/Assets/Scripts/` and shaders found in `Snow-Shader-Wheel-Tracks-/Assets/Shaders/` This game uses various 3rd party assets which helped in showcasing the shaders.
+Descriptions of each shader and script:

 * This game allowed me to learn about the different kinds of shaders such as geometry and vertex shaders.
 The three shaders I created for this project are: